rozumden/fmo-cpp-demo/README.md

 --radius    Set object radius in cm.
 Used for speed estimation.
 Used if --p2cm is not specified.
 By default used for tennis/floorball: 3.6 cm.

+To run for a specific video:
+fmo-desktop --input <path> --demo

 Help:
 fmo-desktop --help